 So, according to Peels, at the moment when I form my belief and start believing (t1), I know (because, in fact, I already knew it a moment before, at t0) that the belief is justified, in the sense that “if one were to form that belief one’s evidence base would render that belief likely to be true”.
 This may appear as a peculiar construal of the notion of epistemic justification, because typically when we reflect about the justifiedness of a belief we do not ask how well it would be justified if we held it, but, given the self-referential character of the evidential base for the belief now at hand (i.e., the fact that having the belief becomes justification for the belief itself), it does not seem inappropriate to take this condition into consideration.
 In fact, and as we previously mentioned, even without reference to this kind of self-referentiality, some counterfactual analyses of the notion of knowledge reflect on precisely the problem whether a belief is such that, if the subject held it, then it would probably be true (which would make it a safe belief), or if, on the contrary, the belief is such that we may probably hold it without its being true (thus being an unsafe belief).
 From this point of view, Peels’s point is that in TDB cases we have paradigm instances of safe beliefs, and that the subjects can know precisely this immediately before forming the beliefs in question.
-At t0, the subject of Dr. Transparent’s experiment knows that, if she formed the belief that she will receive $10, the belief would very probably be true−and therefore she knows beforehand that the belief would be justified, and can at t1 form the belief in question. justifiednessConcerningadoption of(Velleman, 1989, p.
+At t0, the subject of Dr. Transparent’s experiment knows that, if she formed the belief that she will receive $10, the belief would very probably be true−and therefore she knows beforehand that the belief would be justified, and can at t1 form the belief in question.

+Just like the recourse to a scenario of self-fulfilling beliefs was already present in Johnston, the defense of the rationalityjustifiedness of acquiring this sort of belief is not entirely a novelty of Peels’s proposal.
+DefendingConcerning the rationality of formingadoption of self-fulfilling beliefs, Velleman had written:

+Surely, the rules of justification are designed to provide a method of maximizing the proportion of truths to falsehoods among one’s beliefs […] This purpose may well require a rule that one shouldn’t retain a belief unless one has evidence of its truth.
+But does it require a rule that one shouldn’t form a belief without prior evidence?
+I say no—at least, not if one has evidence that the belief would be true if one formed it.
+Why would rules designed to help one arrive at the truth forbid one to form a belief that would be true?
+What errors would one be avoiding by refusing to form a belief that wouldn’t be erroneous?
+(Velleman, 1989, p.
 63)(Velleman, 1989, p.
 63)

 Allegedly, then, voluntarily chosen beliefs are beliefs right from the moment they are acquired.
 In Peels’s description, we can neither sustain nor even acquire a belief without aiming at truth, though we are aiming at truth in a rather roundabout way: we know that whatever choice we make we will end up having a “safe” belief.
 An accurate comparison between the authors, then, would have to take a form like this: